-Today I had my second lesson observation.
+Today I had my third lesson observation.
 This was by a fellow Drama colleague so I was really interested to see her feedback as she has a good understanding of the demands of the classes and topic.

 This was my year 11 class which is a big set – 24 in total.
 We have a really small classroom which only allows for 12 – 15 to comfortably rehearse in it at any one time.
 We are also currently working on a theatre production which includes all 24 students, onstage at the same time.

 To manage this and ensure all students have a equal opportunity for quality engagement with me, I have split the group into two groups of 12.
 These groups split the ‘ensemble’ work and are the main focus of the scene at different points in the play.
 This allows me to work focusing on one group at a time, whilst the others go outside the class door and work independently.
 To ensure focus and quality work from the students working independently I asked for volunteers from each group to work as ‘peer leaders’ whose role it is to see me prior to the lesson and get all of the work which needs to be achieved by their group.
 They then relay this to the students, work with them and maintain focus.
 The group working independently have goals to meet in the session and are expected to show me the work the following lesson.

 Therefore, for this lesson I was keen for my colleague to focus on group management, to assess how successful this system is and to give me any advice she might have for further improvement.
 She is also teaching the exact same unit with her year 11 so I was keen for her to pass on her experience with this to me as a result of the observation.

 1: Recap of student’s progress in self – directed lesson.
 Observing their use of rehearsal time, understanding of the plays style and ability to create work in line with this.

 2: Students will have blocked pages 41 – 47.
 They will create overexaggerated tableaux for the ‘Titorelli’ and ‘court’ scenes. (led by student leaders and brought to teacher for direction on Friday 26/05/17)